 In the Classical Conversations programs, Challenge B would be equivalent to the 8th grade, however any student (I'm talking about myself here) could have a rich year of study in the materials assigned.
-There were so many new things to learn like formal Logic, the history of Scientists, and Mock Trial.
+There were so many new things to learn like formal Logic, the history of astronomy, and Mock Trial.
 Much like Challenge A, the curriculum is complete and doesn't need any supplementing.

 Here's a list of other books we utilized last year in implementing the program.
 Again, they are simply resources, not supplements.
 Everything in the program can be implemented without any of these options.
 I'm not listing the required materials...for that list, click here.